rhoon/thesis/README.md

 3. Quantified strength of network nodes to gauge the most power points of influence.
 4. Visually clustered offshoots based on common influences.
 5. Search available article titles for specific uses.
-6. Zoom and pan to navigate the network in-depth.